What is OTT TV? And how can it help your business?

 What is OTT TV?

-Big companies like HBO and Amazon entered the market after Netflix led the way.
-Recently Disney announced that they as well are about to enter the OTT TV market with their own platform.
-Disney wants to take the opportunity to make more money through its own service than through licensing its content to Netflix.
-And that could be a wise decision, as they have a tremendous amount of video content available that serves a niche market (mostly children).
+Soon after Netflix, major companies such as HBO and Amazon entered the market.
+And Disney has also entered the OTT market with its own OTT solution.
+Disney expects to be able to make more money through its own service than by licensing its content to Netflix.
+And that could be a very good decision, because they have a huge amount of video content of their own that serves a large niche market.

 Over-the-top content: giving viewers what they want